peer-open-source/xara-docs/source/user/manual/analysis/numberer/PlainNumberer.rst

 Plain Numberer
 ^^^^^^^^^^^^^^

 This command configures a *Plain* degree-of-freedom numbering object to provide the mapping between the degrees-of-freedom at the nodes and the equation numbers.
-A Plain numberer just takes whatever order the domain gives it nodes and numbers them, this ordering is both dependent on node numbering and size of the model.
-The command to construct a Plain numberer is a follows:
+A *Plain* numberer just takes whatever order the domain gives it nodes and numbers them, this ordering is both dependent on node numbering and size of the model.

 .. tabs::